Hand sanitizer: General public

-Alcohol-based hand sanitizers may not be effective if the hands are greasy or visibly soiled.
+Alcohol-based hand sanitizers may not be effective if the hands are slimy, greasy or visibly soiled.
 In hospitals, the hands of healthcare workers are often contaminated with pathogens, but rarely soiled or greasy.
-In community settings, on the other hand, grease and soiling is common from activities such as handling food, playing sports, gardening, and being active outdoors.
-Similarly, contaminants like heavy metals and pesticides (generally found outdoors) cannot be removed by hand sanitizers.
-Hand sanitizers might also be swallowed by children, especially if brightly colored.

 Some commercially available hand sanitizers (and online recipes for homemade rubs) have alcohol concentrations that are too low.
 This makes them less effective at killing germs.
 Poorer people in developed countries and people in developing countries may find it harder to get a hand sanitizer with an effective alcohol concentration.
 Fraudulent labelling of alcohol concentrations has been a problem in Guyana.

 Schools

-The current evidence for the effectiveness of school hand hygiene interventions is of poor quality.
+The current evidence that the effectiveness of school hand hygiene interventions is of poor quality.

 In a 2020 Cochrane review comparing rinse-free hand washing to conventional soap and water techniques and the subsequent impact on school absenteeism found a small but beneficial effect on rinse-free hand washing on illness related absenteeism.